Alley-oop

 Competitive analysis

-By Supernova launch, I had conducted excessive research on dozens of existing design systems.
+Throughout Supernova, I conducted excessive audits on dozens of existing design systems.
 Since a documentation site was uncharted territory for me and much of my team, we sought much inspiration from industry exemplars.
+Some of my favourite design systems were…

-Workbench by Gusto— fantastic usage examples and navigational hierarchy, general good vibes!
+Fantastic usage examples and navigational hierarchy, good vibes!

 Navigational hierarchy

-As a team, we iterated through many different models for navigational hierarchy at a holistic level as well as for individual sections.
-Navigational hierarchy was full of surprises for me— what was intuitive for designers was not necessarily so for developers, so our final choices were an exercise in compromising.
+We iterated through many models of navigational hierarchy at a holistic level as well as for individual sections.
+Navigational hierarchy was full of surprises for me— what was intuitive for designers was not necessarily so for developers, so our final choices were an exercise in compromise.

-I ensured that inclusive and accessible design lived near the core of our design philosophy by iterating through structures of presenting principles and guidelines in our documentation.
+I ensured that inclusive and accessible design lived near the core of our design philosophy by iterating through structures of presenting WCAG 2.0 principles and guidelines in our documentation.
+Our team conducted a series of usability tests with the final iterations.

 Creating content for Supernova